tiprankstipranks

 Our reputation could suffer if we are unable to deliver consistent, competitive investment performance.

-Our business is based on the trust and confidence of our clients.
-Damage to our reputation, resulting from poor or inconsistent investment performance, among other factors, can reduce substantially our AUM and impair our ability to maintain or grow our business.
+Our business relies on the trust and confidence of our clients.
+Damage to our reputation, such as from poor or inconsistent investment performance, can significantly reduce our AUM and hinder our ability to maintain or grow our business.

 Macro & Political